-We are assuming with this example that scrip-for-scrip rollover does not apply (see the next page).
+We are assuming with this example that the scrip-for-scrip rollover does not apply (see next column).

-Desiree owns 500 shares in ABC Ltd. These shares are currently worth \$2 each.
-Their cost base, with indexation, is \$1.50.
+In October 2000, Desiree bought 500 shares in ABC Ltd. These shares are currently worth \$2 each.
+Their cost base is \$1.50.